DragoonAethis/GierszeRec/README.md

 Comes with minimal Openbox, Xdummy and all the stuff to run a persistent GUI session in a container, along with OBS Studio, Chromium, ffmpeg, Mesa/llvmpipe, etc - so it's ready to record anything.

+Ready-to-use images are published in the [Docker Hub](https://hub.docker.com/r/dragoonaethis/gierszerec).

 ## How to use